OmneBonum/dsu/_posts/2021-12-09-jumpstart-all-causes.md

 So, here's the thing: after the Direct Revolution, that cause will no longer be stalled.
 That legislation, which the majority of voters actually wants, will be passed and will become law.
 And don't forget, also, that legislation, which your cause wants to
-<em>remove</em> and which a majority of voters would also like to see go bye-bye--well,
+<em>remove</em> and which a majority of voters would also like to see go bye-bye---well,
 if you had DDL's all across America right now, it wouldn't even be an issue.
 The law would be repealed, rescinded, revoked, gone!